merenlab/merenlab.org/tutorials/vibrio-jasicida-pangenome/index.md

 {% include IMAGE path="images/ncbi_download.png" %}

-Unzipping the compressed file NCBI sends resulted in a directory with a lot of things in it, but we simply want the FASTA file, and this is how I moved that FASTA file into my work directory where all the FASTA files for other _Vibrio jascida_ isolates were living:
+Unzipping the compressed file NCBI sends resulted in a directory with a lot of things in it, but we simply want the FASTA file.
+This is how I moved that FASTA file of interest into my work directory where all the FASTA files for other _Vibrio jascida_ isolates were living:

 ```
 mv ~/Downloads/V_jasicida_NCBI/ncbi_dataset/data/GCF_002887615.1/GCF_002887615.1_ASM288761v1_genomic.fna ref_scaffolds.fasta
 ```

-After this, I have the following FASTA files in my work directory:
+Please note that the command above may differ for you as a function of a number of things, so please try to figure out where things are if you get an error at this stage.
+All you want to do is to download a reference genome for our taxon from the NCBI, and move the FASTA file for it into your work directory as `ref_scaffolds.fasta`.

+If you were successful, your work directory should look like this:

 ```
 ls *fasta